khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ### Icon segmented control

-Icon segmented control variations function similar to segmented control button variations with the difference being an icon label.
+Icon segmented controls function similar to segmented control buttons with the difference being an icon label.

 See [segmented control](/components/segmented-control) for more information.